FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 I used the object detection model.
 The model is used to detect a pill bottle.
 If the user picks up the pill bottle, it will come into frame, and the camera can detect it.
 Once the user puts down the bottle, it'll be out of frame, and the camera won't be able to detect it.

+I first started with installing the pi camera and trying out opencv examples and demos.
+I was able to capture faces and indentify the contour of each human face.
+Then I experimented Teachable Machines.

 Without pill bottle
 ![image](https://user-images.githubusercontent.com/37049175/140774285-2fb57175-4f87-43f5-a8f9-bf3ed24dadf2.png)